TraDukTer/SpydReader/README.md

 - Reading large files piecemeal
 - Support for other file types
 - Support for specifying an input file's path to the program
+- File Explorer (or similar) to browse for an input file (not a priority)

 2. Interface

 - A control feature to exit the program gracefully
 - Control features to move backwards and forwards in text
+- Control features to choose the size of the display area
 - Displaying several words at a time in various configurations of rows
 - Override to enter specific values for text progress and display speed while display is paused
     - instead of incrementing gradually